 Final Thoughts

-Head to head in soccer is more and more exciting as a team can lose the first leg and still hope to qualify in the second leg.
+Head to Head in football/soccer is more and more exciting as a team can lose the first leg and still hope to qualify in the second leg.

-What’s even more exciting is that it gives both teams the opportunity to play at home, on their pitch and in front of their fans.
+What’s even more exciting is that it allows both teams to play at home, on their pitch and in front of their fans.

 But while our football is less and less localized, and every day globalized, is this advantage doomed to disappear?